easysoftware/developer-portal-devs/docs/Hello_RYS/RYS-management.md

 # RYS Management

-*In this article you will learn how RYS Management works...*
+*In this article you will learn how RYS Management works*

 ---